sandialabs/seacas/exodus-element-types.md

 ### Pyramidal Element Types
 ![Pyramid](packages/seacas/doc-source/exodus/topology/pyramid.png)

+The `pyramid18` adds mid-face nodes to the triangular faces and the `pyramid19` adds a mid-volume node.

 The side numbering for a pyramidal element type is shown below.

  Element Type |Side \#|Node Order  |